CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 * [Web client – OpenStack Horizon Dashboard](./using_allas/web_client.md)

 SD Connect provides sensitive data oriented web interface for Allas.
 By default this interface encrypts the uploaded data so that it can be only used in SD Desktop service.
-You can use it for non senstive data too if you switch of the encryption.
+You can use it for non-sensitive data too if you switch off the encryption.

 * [SD Connect](https://sd-connect.csc.fi) ([instructions](../sensitive-data/sd_connect.md))